Saturday Traditional Service @ 4:30 pm

 Sunday Contemporary Service @ 8:15 am

 Sunday School/Table Talk @ 9:20 am

 Men's Breakfast meets the last Saturday of the month.
-The next breakfast is Saturday, November 29, at 8:00 a.m. at church.
+Our next breakfast is Saturday, January 31, at 8:00 a.m. at church.
 See you there!

 Men's Bible Study meets the third Saturday of the month to discuss the lectionary readings for the week.
-The next meeting is on December 20, at 8:00 a.m.
+Our next meeting is on February 21, at 8:00 a.m.

 Senior Fellowship Lunch meets on the third Friday of the month at 11:30 a.m.
 All "seniors" are welcome.
-Our next gathering is November 21st, where we'll be having a Thanksgiving lunch.
+Our next gathering is February 20th.
 Please join us and bring a friend!
 Contact Jim Daack for more information at (563) 580-0860.

 The Owls group normally meets the 2nd Wednesday of the month at 11:30.
-However, we will not meet until after Christmas.
+Our next lunch will be in April after Lent.

 We enjoy a light lunch together, share a devotion, and relax with conversation.
 This group is for any woman who has lost a husband, recently or years ago.
 It is a time for sharing, fellowship, and support.

 Download this month's church newsletter from the Bellringer archive page.